Processing

 Freedom

-We will gather on this site to lament the historic sin of slavery, as well as the ongoing human trafficking that is tolerated even today.
+We gather on this site to lament the historic sin of slavery, as well as the ongoing human trafficking that is tolerated even today.

 Read More